heychao/RepData_PeerAssessment1/PA1_template.md

 ```

 ## Highest daily step average interval
-The output above shows that there is only one intervale that features a maximum daily step average, 835, which is 206.1698113.
+The output above shows that there is only one interval (835) that features a maximum daily step average, which is **206.1698113**.

 ## The number of NA's in the original data set
 can be evaluated with the following expression: